patosorio/midnight-escale/README.md

-# Midnight Escales
+# Midnight Escale

 A luxury travel website showcasing Moroccan experiences, itineraries, and services.
-Built with Next.js and modern web technologies.
+Built with Next.js frontend and FastAPI backend (in development).

 ## Project Structure